adolfintel/TDF/README.md

 #### DXVK and VKD3D variables
 __`TDF_DXVK`__
-Whether to install DXVK or not, which provides DirextX 9-11 emulation through Vulkan.
-If this is disabled, WineD3D will be used instead, which is better for some older games.
+Whether to install DXVK or not, which provides DirextX 8-11 emulation through Vulkan.
+If this is disabled, WineD3D will be used instead, which may be better for some older games.

 Settings for DXVK can be changed by editing the `dxvk.conf` file that will be created inside `zzprefix`.